Song-Starter/song-starter/README.md

 ## Future Iterations

+- User can search for keywords in the poetry database.
+- User can have automated playback with their chord progression.
+- User can set tempo for chords to play.
+- User can choose to have chords play once, twice, or four times per measure.
+- Service worker to cache sound files and speed up loading.

 ## Contributions

 Thank you <a href="https://github.com/GreysonElkins/GreysonElkins">Greysong Elkins</a>, for your guidance, advice, and code review.

 #### To Contribute

+To contribute, or view the file architecture, clone this repo:
+- `git clone git@github.com:DrewBradley/song-starter.git`<br>

+Change directories into the root directory:
+- `cd song-starter`<br>

+Install dependencies:
+- `npm install`<br>

+Create a new branch and name it according to your contribution:
+- `git checkout -b <your-name>/feature/<your-feature-name>`<br>

+Check the `package.json` to familiarize yourself with dependencies:
+- `Tonal` and `Howler`<br>
+- `cypress`<br>

+To test files, run [cypress.io](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)
+- `npm run cypress`
+- When cypress opens, select which test to run.
+Files should end in `spec.js`.

 ## Author
 <table>